-Your L-350 mount has been shipped with a dovetail saddle.
-Installation is done by bolting the saddle to the hole-pattern on the interior of the Altitude/DEC axis mounting assembly:
+Your L-500 mount has been shipped with a dovetail saddle.
+Installation is achieved by bolting the saddle to the hole-pattern on the interior of the Altitude/DEC axis mounting assembly:

-- 1) First, make sure Alt/Dec axis is oriented correctly.
-The mounting surface for the saddle features an engraved arrow (drawing top, right).
+1) First, make sure Alt/Dec axis is oriented correctly.
+The mounting surface for the saddle features an engraved arrow (image top, right).
 This arrow should always indicate the pointing direction of the telescope.
 So the saddle should be attached with its longer dimension parallel to the arrow.
-It may be helpful to use a small piece of tape to mark the end of the saddle that corresponds to the arrow's direction. - 2) Now, use a hew-key to insert and tighten the bolts that were included with the saddle.
-The holes for the centered alignment of the saddle to the mounting hub are highlighted in the drawing below.
+It may be helpful to use a small piece of tape to mark the end of the saddle that corresponds to the arrow's direction.

+2) Now, use a hew-key to insert and tighten the bolts that were included with the saddle (image bottom, right).